cosmologicon/pygame-text/README.md

 single argument that specifies both.

 If the position is overspecified (e.g. both `left` and `right` are given), then extra specifications will be (arbitrarily but deterministically) discarded.
+For constrained text, see the section on `ptext.drawbox` below.

 ## Word wrap